tainenko/tainenko.github.io/_posts/reading_list/2019-05-06-a-mind-for-numbers.md

 The latter is when we are in a relaxed state.
 Different areas of the brain get a chance to connect with each other and give us valuable feedback.

+## habit
+habit consist of four parts
+- singal
+- reaction process
+- reward
+- mental strength

+focus on the path, not result.

+## practice
+practice would not make perfect but makes you better.